zhu-xlab/So2Sat-BuildingType/README.md

 buildings have only one assigned tweet.
 Therefore, it is hard for the classifier to identify a clear pattern.
 It could also be due to the fact that people tend to tweet about so many diverse topics when they tweet from home.
-In addition, Figure [\[fig:text_cm\]](#fig:text_cm){reference-type="ref" reference="fig:text_cm"} shows that the classifier is highly confused about the residential tweets, and most probably it classes them as commercial.
+In addition, paragraph [Confusion Matrices with respect to Alpha](#confusion-matrices-with-respect-to-alpha) shows that the classifier is highly confused about the residential tweets, and most probably it classes them as commercial.
 The main cause of this behaviour is the mixed-use buildings.

 |          |          | *commercial*   |          |          | *other*  |          |          | *residential* |          |
 | :---:      | ---      | :------------: | :---:      | :---:      | :--------: | :---:      | :---:     | :---:           | :---:      |